akshitabehls-ctrl/BIT_CD/ReadMe.md

 ## **Dataset Preparation**

-This project uses the **LEVIR-CD** dataset with 256×256 patching.
+This project uses the **LEVIR-CD** dataset.
+Images must be cropped into 256×256 patches for training.

-Steps:

-1. Download the LEVIR-CD dataset.
-2. Generate patches using:
+To generate patches:

 ```bash
 python prepare_data.py
 ```

-This converts 1024×1024 image tiles into 256×256 training and validation patches.
+The script processes 1024×1024 images into training and validation tiles.

 ---

 ## **Training**

-Train the model with:
+Train the BIT-CD model using:

 ```bash
 python train.py --epochs 200 --bs 16 --lr 5e-5
 ```

-Checkpoints and logs will be stored automatically.
+All checkpoints and logs are stored in the `checkpoints/` and corresponding log files.

 ---

 ## **Inference**

-Run inference on sample image pairs:
+Run inference on test samples:

 ```bash
 python predict.py --model_path checkpoints/best_bit.pth --num_samples 20
 ```

-Output masks will be saved in:
+Predictions are saved in:

 ```
 outputs_final/